 We have sent it down, an Arabic Quran, in order that you understand

 كِتَابٌ فُصِّلَتْ آيَاتُهُ قُرْآنًا عَرَبِيًّا لِّقَوْمٍ يَعْلَمُونَ – 41:3

-A Book whereof the Verses are explained in detail; A Quran in Arabic for people who know.
+A Book where the Verses are explained in detail; A Quran in Arabic for people who know.

 There are very simple solutions to all of these aspects.
 As far as reciting the Quran in Arabic is considered, there are now endless resources available on the Arabic language and specifically on the recitation of the Quran.
-Numerous books and quranic Qaidas have been written for helping readers recite it in Arabic.
+Numerous books and quranic Qaidas have been written to help readers recite it in Arabic.
 In fact, we also have certain electronic devices available now to help us with recitation.
-Some popular books by Darussalam are as follows.

 Some notable ahadith books are as follows: